netsec-ethz/rains/docs/DESIGN-NOTES.md

 - Queries are answered as soon as any queried information is available, i.e. a server does not wait until it can completely answer a query but already responds with partial information.
-- A server should keep all public keys necessary to validate the signatures on all its cached sections.
+- A server should keep all public keys necessary to validate the signatures on all its cached section.
 This allows the server to answer all delegation queries about sections it has sent out.
 - A server should respond to a delegation query with all matching public keys it believes the querier is missing to check a signature.
 A server does not keep state which delegations it has already sent to another server.